-There is evidence of ongoing Zika virus transmission in Vietnam.
+There is risk of ongoing Zika virus transmission in Vietnam.

 Take meticulous anti-mosquito bite measures during the daytime.
 Pregnant travellers should postpone travel to this country.

 Zika Virus infection is caused by the Zika Virus (ZIKV) belonging to the Flaviviridae family.
 The virus is primarily transmitted by infected daytime biting female Aedes aegypti and Aedes albopictus mosquitoes which are typically active from dawn to dusk.
 There is evidence that Zika Virus is also transmitted by other mosquitoes belonging to the Aedes genus.

 The virus can be transmitted from a pregnant woman to her fetus.
 Human transmission can also occur through unprotected vaginal, anal or oral sex.
 In some patients, researchers have found that the virus can be shed through saliva and urine.

 Zika Virus is present in Mexico, Central America, South America, the Caribbean, tropical areas of Southeast Asia, Oceania, and parts of Africa.
 All travellers are at risk.
 Long-term travellers and aid or missionary workers going to areas where Zika Virus is endemic are at greater risk.

 Information about the virus is continuously evolving.
 However, there is strong scientific consensus that Zika Virus causes neurological complications: Guillain-Barré syndrome (progressive muscle weakness that can lead to temporary paralysis) and microcephaly (decreased head size which may lead to developmental delays) in infants born to pregnant women infected with the virus.